 14. Cruel Prince (Royal Hearts Academy)

-There are four books in this series, and I’ll tell you what the first book follows.
-So the first book is Cruel Prince, which follows Dylan, who was childhood friends with a young boy called Jace.
-But she ends up moving away for most of the school, and she comes back in her senior year of high school.
-Then she ends up coming back, and he has this massive grudge against her.
+This series has four books, and I’ll tell you what the first book follows.
+The first book is Cruel Prince, which follows Dylan, a childhood friend of a young boy called Jace.
+But she moved away for most of the school, returning in her senior year of high school.
+Then she returns, and he has this massive grudge against her.

 Jace hates her, and she doesn’t understand why.
 So it’s all about that.
 He bullies her, and we’ll have to wait and see what happens.
 They have nice, funny, light-hearted moments.
 I find one character funny, but he has a very sad story throughout the series.